My Husband's Lover: Casting

 The series featured three main characters and nine prominent recurring characters throughout its run.
 Dennis Trillo and Carla Abellana were the first two actors to be cast for the lead roles.
-Abellana was cast as Lally Agatep-Soriano, a woman who struggles to be the perfect wife for the husband she loves who, in fact is a closeted gay.
-Although she described the series as "a risky project", Abellana didn't have qualms accepting the role.
+Abellana was cast as Lally Agatep-Soriano, a woman who struggles to be the "perfect" wife for the husband she loves who is a closeted gay.
+Abellana described the series as "a risky project", she didn't have qualms accepting the role.
 She loves that the series encompasses a wider audience which include straight, gay, lesbian, married or single audience.
-Trillo, on the other hand had recently finishing Temptation of Wife, was chosen to play Eric del Mundo, a gay architect and the lover of Lally's husband, Vincent Soriano.
+Trillo was chosen to play Eric del Mundo, a gay architect and the lover of Lally's husband, Vincent Soriano.
 Trillo was originally cast as Vincent Soriano but he decided to play Eric del Mundo instead.

 Tom Rodriguez was chosen to portray Vincent Soriano, a closeted gay, from many actors who auditioned for the role.
 Rodriguez had to go through tests before being cast.
-He left ABS-CBN and signed with GMA Network to appear in the series.
+He signed with GMA Network to appear in the series.
 During his audition, Rodriguez acted one scene—a break-up scene—with Trillo.
 Zapata described Rodriguez as "the perfect Vincent" among the many actors who auditioned for the role, said that "[While] the others treated homosexuality as a disease, Tom interpreted it with so much understanding, and that's what we're looking for."
 Rodriguez described his role as very complex and demanding as the whole conflict of the show lies in his character.
 Rodriguez said, to prepare for the project, he watched gay-themed films like Brokeback Mountain and Love of Siam and talked to people with similar stories.
 He also did research and found out that "homosexual love is not really different from a heterosexual one.
 Things are more difficult for them because of all the social biases that exist."

-Singer Kuh Ledesma was signed on to portray Elaine Soriano, after reading the week 1 script.
+Singer Kuh Ledesma was signed on to portray Elaine Soriano, after reading the week one script.
 The role Armando Soriano was originally offered to Phillip Salvador and he turned it down.
 The role went to Roi Vinzon.
 Bettina Carlos was signed on to play "the young cougar" Vicky Araneta.
 Carlos described her role as "seemingly simple but a challenge to make the cougar come out and give life to a young cougar."
 Victor Basa originally auditioned for the role of Vincent Soriano, and later ended up portraying David, Vincent's gay friend and former lover.
 Basa found his role "quite difficult" in the sense that he doesn't want his character to look "stereotype" or just like any other homosexual role seen in media.

 Actress Jaclyn Jose made an appearance as Charito, who originated from the 2013 Philippine television drama series Mundo Mo'y Akin.